I Spent Months Battling Bedbugs and Years Trying to Get Them Out of My Head

 I tried other things to slow them down while I looked for somewhere else to live.
 Duct tape facing sticky-side-out around the cuffs of my clothes seemed like a great idea.
 They still got in my pants, but they had trouble getting back out.

-Eventually, my girlfriend and I found a new place to live and abandoned that four-story hive for an apartment in a nice neighbourhood, but few things changed for me.
-I wasn’t spraying poison – a pre-emptive sprinkling of good ol’ Boric was all I asked – but I was still on high alert.
+Eventually, my girlfriend and I found a new place to live and abandoned that four-story hive for an apartment in a nice neighborhood, but few things changed for me.
+I wasn’t spraying poison—a pre-emptive sprinkling of good ol’ Boric was all I asked—but I was still on high alert.
 The flashlight stayed under my pillow and I would wait until my partner fell asleep to crawl around the house and check the furniture.

 “Are you ever going to be normal again?
 It’s like you have PTSD.”
 Maybe; there’s evidence that infestations can lead to symptoms of PTSD, especially if you already suffer from a mental illness.
 Since most infestations won’t get this bad if caught early and treated, bedbugs are seen as more of an indicator of mental health issues.